 As part of the Club World service, you are entitled to priority check-in and boarding, plus shorter queues at security.
-This is a great time-saving bonus and I found it particularly beneficial as it maximises your time in the lounge.
-The shorter queues at security is very useful, particularly in the US as American security is so thorough.
+This is a great time-saving bonus, and I found it particularly beneficial as it maximizes your time in the lounge.
+The shorter queues at security are very useful, particularly in the US, as American security is so thorough.

-All seats on the A380 have on demand audio and video, with literally hundreds of the latest films, documentaries, television shows, music, audio books and games at your fingertips.
-As part of Club World you have your own personal 10.4in flat screen plus noise-cancelling headphones.
-The screen is tucked into the seat beside you and can be released and positioned as required, it can be tilted so you can watch it from the reclined seat position too.
+All seats on the A380 have on-demand audio and video, with literally hundreds of the latest films, documentaries, television shows, music, audiobooks, and games at your fingertips.
+As part of Club World, you have your own personal 10.4in flat screen plus noise-canceling headphones.
+The screen is tucked into the seat beside you and can be released and positioned as required.
+It can be tilted so you can watch it from the reclined seat position too.
 I enjoyed a couple of the latest film releases and listened to some music.
-You can continue to use the headphones to listen to music as the plane lands, although as the screen has to be docked so you can’t watch any content.
-Another in-flight entertainment feature that I would normally expect from a modern aircraft (and one which I know is featured by other premier airlines on the A380) is the availability of on board cameras that allow you to view forward, downward and tailfin views, it’s a shame that this was lacking as it can be an interesting way to pass the time, particularly when you don’t have a window seat.
+You can continue to use the headphones to listen to music as the plane lands, although the screen has to be docked so you can’t watch any content.
+Another in-flight entertainment feature that I would normally expect from a modern aircraft (and one which I know is featured by other premier airlines on the A380) is the availability of onboard cameras that allow you to view forward, downward, and tailfin views.
+It’s a shame that this was lacking as it can be an interesting way to pass the time, particularly when you don’t have a window seat.

-Soon thereafter (around 11 am local time), dinner was offered, all served on a single tray.
-Food was ok and definitely much better as compared to the food offered on my previous Club World experience on the A380.
+Soon thereafter (around 11:00 am local time), dinner was offered, all served on a single tray.
+The food was ok and definitely much better as compared to the food offered on our previous Club World experience on the A380.

 90 minutes prior to landing, breakfast was served.
-I had an energizing fruit smoothie of blueberry and banana, fresh seasonal fruit salad, and Greek yoghurt with honey.
+I had an energizing fruit smoothie of blueberry and banana, fresh seasonal fruit salad, and Greek yogurt with honey.

 Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit.
-The latter is a drawstring bag (one for men and one for women) that is designed to double up as a shoe or lingerie and underwear bag and includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for BA.
-Both the men and women’s versions include moisturizer and lip balm, as well as an eyeshade, earplugs, socks, toothbrush, toothpaste and a pen for filling out arrivals forms.
+The latter is a drawstring bag (one for men and one for women) designed to double up as a shoe or lingerie and underwear bag and includes Elemis products to refresh, revive and rehydrate, created in travel sizes exclusively for BA.
+Both the men’s and women’s versions include moisturizer and lip balm, as well as an eyeshade, earplugs, socks, toothbrush, toothpaste, and a pen for filling out arrivals forms.

 The B787-8 has a walk-up “Club Kitchen” onboard, located between the two Business Class cabins, where fliers can graze between meals.
 Unfortunately, BA has drastically reduced its selection of snacks in Club Kitchen.
 During the flight, the walk-up bar only featured retro sweets, Cadbury chocolates, and Kettle chips.